-More encouragement is needed for staff to utilize the reporting system, which is why this poster project came in place.
+More encouragement is needed for staff to utilise the reporting system, which is why this poster project came in place.

-1. Referring to already created written content on the professionalism website, I developed a text draft of the content that would be included in the poster.
-As part of round 1 of review, I also placed the draft text into a gray scale poster layout.
+Referring to already created written content on the professionalism website, we developed a text draft of the content that would be included in the poster.
+As part of round 1 of review, we also placed the draft text into a gray scale poster layout.